Want to learn how to write better emails?

 2. Keep it short.

-Unless you’re publishing a long-form e-zine-type of newsletter (something like The Hustle), keep your emails short.
+Unless you’re publishing a long-form newsletter, keep your emails short.

-As short as possible.
-This applies to interoffice emails, outreach emails, sales emails, and even to promotional and company announcement emails.
+This applies to interoffice emails, outreach emails, sales emails, transactional emails and even to promotional and company announcement emails.

 Why keep things short?
 Because:

-- Nobody wants to spend a second longer in their inbox than they have to.
+- Nobody wants to spend a second longer in their inbox than needed.

 So how short should emails be?
 The research says that an optimal length is 50 to 125 words.